ramonskie/codex/openstack.md

 #### BOSH-Lite

-Since our `alpha` site will be a bosh lite running on Openstack, we will need to deploy that to our [global infrastructure network][netplan].
+Since our `alpha` site will be a bosh lite running on OpenStack, we will need to deploy that to our [global infrastructure network][netplan].

 First, lets make sure we're in the right place, targeting the right Vault: